 “The respondent has been charged with violating Traffic Rule 4-08(d)(1) by parking a vehicle in violation of officially posted street cleaning rules.

-The denial claim of defective summons is unsupported by the evidence submitted.
-The summons is executed in compliance with all prima facie requirements mandated by New York State law to describe an out-of-state registered vehicle.
+The claim of a defective summons is unsupported by the evidence submitted.
+The summons was executed in compliance with all prima facie requirements mandated by New York State law to describe an out-of-state registered vehicle.
 “N/S” is indicated for the expiration date, which is legally sufficient for a vehicle not registered in NYS.
 Also, as per NYC map records,

 the place of occurrence is a valid location.

 The original judge exhibited a bias in favor of the respondent by her failure to:

 –Apply the entire rule, including subsection (2), to the facts of this case and engage in a thoughtful, fair-minded weighing of all the credible evidence when reaching her decision

 (2) Where the plate type or the expiration date is not shown on either the registration plates or sticker of a vehicle or where the registration sticker of a car is covered, faded, defaced, or mutilated so that it is unreadable, the plate type or the expiration date may be omitted from the notice of violation, provided that such condition is so described and inserted on the information of violation. [emphasis added]

 The original judge ignored the certified evidence that my registration expiration date (month and year) was displayed on my Florida plate on the date/time this parking ticket was issued.